huycuongdao/playwright-template/docs/NEW_FEATURE_GUIDE.md

 - **Test Data**: Consider using the existing `DataGenerator` utility for dynamic test data
 - **Database State**: Plan how to handle test data cleanup and setup
 - **Authentication**: Decide if your feature requires authenticated or anonymous access
+- **User Permissions**: Identify if your feature has different behaviors for different user roles (admin vs normal user)

 ---